joecooper98/dotfiles/README.md

 :PluginInstall

-Then you have to install youcompleteme by
+Then you have to install COC by

-~/.vim/bundle/youcompleteme/install.py
+:CoCinstall

 It should then work!